 The art of dum cooking is the concept behind slow cooking food in its own juices, preserving all the aroma, in a sealed pot.
 There are many different stories about its origin, but one thing is clear, it was inspired by the larhmeen Persian method of slow cooking.

 But, what we now call dum pukht originated in the former princely state of Awadh.
 He started a large building project, to both feed his people and to survive through the famine that hit the state.
 To solve this problem, the cooks created easy-to-prepare dishes.
-They prepared the meat-based dish by mixing all the ingredients in big cauldrons, sealed them, and then cooked them over the slow fire, allowing the juices to absorb into the food.
+They prepared the meat-based dish by mixing all the ingredients in big cauldrons, sealed them, and then cooked them over a slow fire, allowing the juices to absorb into the food.

 Its taste and aroma led to the creation of a new cooking process known as Dum pukht, soon to be invented by the royal cooks.